valtix-security/terraform-provider-valtix/docs/resources/cloud_account.md

 # Resource: valtix_cloud_account
-Cloud account resource defines the credentials of the cloud provider that can be accessed by the Valtix controller.
+Cloud Account resource defines the credentials of the cloud provider that can be accessed by the Valtix Controller.

 ## Example Usage